 Let’s talk visual perception toys.
 These games, toys, and play are designed to promote visual perceptual skills: a complex combination of various visual processing skills.
-These visual perceptual skills are necessary together and in coordination with one another in order for use to see information and use that visual information to create responses or react with functional abilities like movement or processing.
+These visual perceptual skills are necessary together and in coordination with one another in order for use to see information.
+Occupational therapy toys that visual information to create responses support functional abilities like movement or processing.

 Visual perception Toys